iturner72/book-notes/the_network_state.md

 construction.
-* 35 The One Commandment is also similar to tech in another respect: it *focuses* a startup society on a single moral innovation, just like a tech company is about a *focused* technoexonomic innovation.
+* 35 The One Commandment is also similar to tech in another respect: it *focuses* a startup society on a single moral innovation, just like a tech company is about a *focused* technoeconomic innovation.

 ### Microhistory and Macrohistory
 * 38 In the bottom-up view, history is written to the ledger.
 If everything